Falling Down: In other media

 An episode of the animated series Duckman titled "A Room with a Bellevue" (episode six of season three), is loosely based on the plot of Falling Down.
 Duckman has to pick up his new suit from the dry cleaner to be presentable on his children's birthday, but huge traffic and the law are going to stop him.

-Frank Grimes, a one-off character on The Simpsons episode "Homer's Enemy", is modeled after Foster, having the same flat-top haircut and white shirt and briefcase.
+Frank Grimes, a one-off character on The Simpsons episode "Homer's Enemy", is modeled after Foster, having the same flat-top haircut, white shirt-and-tie, and briefcase.

-The band Slipknot sampled the famous "Freedom of Speech" clip in two songs - some earlier versions of "Gently", and "Interloper".

-In the song "I'm in It", Kanye West refers to the film when he raps "Time to take it too far now/Michael Douglas out the car now".

-Finnish band Beats and Styles referred to the movie poster with DJ Control holding a baseball bat instead of a shotgun for the cover of their 2009 album Schizosonics.
+Video games

+In the video game Tony Hawk's American Wasteland, a character resembling Foster tasks the player with disrupting the workers at a construction site, then uses a rocket launcher to destroy it.